-The firm carries out conveyancing work and is therefore an 'in scope' firm for the purposes of the MLRs 2017.
+The firm is an 'in scope' firm for the purposes of the MLRs 2017.

-In December 2023, the SRA's anti-money laundering (AML) proactive supervision team carried out an AML inspection of the firm to assess its compliance with the MLRs 2017.
-In January 2024, an SRA AML Associate notified the firm that she had concerns about the firm's compliance with requirements for a documented firm wide risk assessment (FWRA), its policies, controls and procedures (PCPs) and client and matter risk assessments (CMRAs).
-None of the six live files reviewed during the inspection had CMRAs carried out on them.
+In January 2024, the SRA's anti-money laundering (AML) proactive supervision team carried out an inspection of the firm to assess its compliance with the MLRs 2017.
+In his outcome letter the AML Officer told the firm that he had identified compliance failures in relation to its firm-wide risk assessment (FWRA) documentation and client/matter risk assessments (CMRAs) on the client files reviewed.

 These concerns led to a referral to the SRA's AML investigation team.
-The firm was provided with guidance and it took steps to rectify the issues and bring itself into compliance with the MLRs 2017.
+The firm was provided with guidance and promptly took steps to rectify the issues and bring itself into compliance with the MLRs 2017.